ghapsara/guruhhapsara.dev/src/content/intro/index.md

 kind: intro
 ---

-I’m a guy currently settling in Jakarta.
+I’m a guy currently living in Jakarta.
 I love working on creative things, and I find that software engineering is the creative field that I like to spend my time the most.
 I’ve been writing code since 2016.

 In 2019, I found myself intrigued with infrastructure engineering.
 I’m so lucky that I have an opportunity to work and explore my fascinations on the infrastructure engineering along side with tools like kubernetes, docker, gitlab, ci/cd, google infrastucture stacks, ansible, and terraform.